Leah1977/familyfavs/TESTING.md

 **Expected**

-When you hover over the social link, it is expected that the link will change colour.
 When you click on the social link, you will be redirected to the relevant page in a new window.

 **Testing**